Moto Z3 release date, price, news and features

 - What is Moto Z3?
 The latest flagship and mid-range modular smartphones from Motorola

 - When is Moto Z3 out?
-The Moto Z3 Play is out now, and the Moto Z3 Force is launching in August
+The Moto Z3 Play is out now, and the Moto Z3 launched today

 Moto Z3 release date and price

-We don’t expect any dramatic shifts in release schedule from Motorola for the new Moto Z3 Force, since Motorola didn’t shift up with the Moto Z3 Play.
-As with past launches, the Play variant came first, and it will be followed by a Force edition.
+There was no dramatic shift in release schedule from Motorola for the new Moto Z3, since Motorola didn’t shift up with the Moto Z3 Play.
+As with past launches, the Play variant came first, but this time it's just being followed by a Moto Z3 with no Force variant.

 The Moto Z2 Play went on sale in June of last year, three months after the Moto G5.
 And, the Moto Z3 Play launched this June for pre-orders.
-We expect a Z3 Force edition to launch in August.
+The Moto Z3 got announced today.

 For prices, we don’t expect much to change from previous years.
 The Moto Z2 Play sold for $499 (£379.99, about AU$630), and the Moto Z3 Play replacing it hits the same US price point.
-Similarly, we expect the Moto Z3 Force to replace its predecessor at the $720 (about £550, AU$903) price point.
+The Moto Z3 comes in surprisingly below the Z3 Play in price despite packing better hardware.
+The Moto Z3 price is $480 (about £350, AU$650).

+The Z3 is a Verizon exclusive on sale August 16.
+Verizon will offer a $20/month payment plan, and customers switching to Verizon can trade in their old phone for up to $300 off.
+A major aspect of the Moto Z3 is that it will support Motorola's upcoming 5G Moto Mod, which could give Verizon users theoretical speeds of 5Gbps when the 5G network begins operating in early 2019.

 Moto Z3 design and display

-Not much about the Moto Z3’s chassis is believed to be changing.
+Not much about the Moto Z3’s chassis has changed.
 Since the Moto Z3 will continue to support existing Moto Mods, much of the phone has to remain the same, namely the length, width, camera position, and Moto Mods connector.

 The Moto Z3 Play moved to a slightly thicker chassis than its predecessor, and got a side-mounted fingerprint scanner.
 At the same time, it dropped the 3.5mm headphone jack.

-Repositioning the fingerprint scanner also would makes sense on the Moto Z3 Force, as it’s all but guaranteed to feature an expanded, 6-inch display with an aspect ratio of 18:9.
-The all-screen look has been trending among flagships, and showed up on the Moto G6 and Moto Z3 Play.
-The resolution of the mid-range Moto Z3 Play display is Full HD+, so the more premium Moto Z3 Force will likely have a sharper Quad HD+ display.
+The Moto Z3 appears all too similar to the Moto Z3 Play, boasting a 6-inch display with an aspect ratio of 18:9.
+The all-screen look has been trending among flagships, and showed up on the Moto G6 as well.
+The resolution of the mid-range Moto Z3 Play and the Moto Z3 display is Full HD+.

-Since both the Moto Z2 Play and Moto Z2 Force use AMOLED displays, as does the new Moto Z3 Play, it’s likely the rest of Z3 family will continue with this display technology.
-The Moto Z3 Force’s display should continue to feature Motorola’s ShatterShield protection as well.
+Since both the Moto Z2 Play and Moto Z2 Force use AMOLED displays, as does the new Moto Z3 Play, it's no surprise that the standard Moto Z3 also uses a Super AMOLED screen.

 Moto Z3 specs, camera and battery life

-With dual-sensor camera setups gracing the Moto G6, we can expect the more premium Moto Z3 family to also include dual cameras across the line.
+With dual-sensor camera setups gracing the Moto G6, it's no surprise the Moto Z3 family also includes dual cameras across the line.
 The Moto Z3 Play landed with a camera setup featuring a 12MP primary sensor and a 5MP secondary sensor for depth.
-The Moto Z2 Force already featured dual 12MP sensors, so the Z3 Force will likely have a further upgraded dual-sensor arrangement.
+The Moto Z2 Force already featured dual 12MP sensors with one sensor that was monocrhome, and the Moto Z3 matches that but includes Google Lens integration.

-The internals are where the Moto Z3 Play and Moto Z3 Force are expected to differ most.
+The internals are where the Moto Z3 Play and Moto Z3 differ most.
 The Moto Z3 Play has a Snapdragon 636 chipset - a natural upgrade from the Moto Z2 Play’s Snapdragon 626 chipset.
 It also packs 4GB of RAM and 32GB or 64GB of storage.

-The Moto Z3 Force, being a flagship, will most likely make the jump to the Snapdragon 845 chipset powering many other Android flagships, such as the Samsung Galaxy S9.
-It’s uncertain whether Motorola will offer more RAM or storage than it did previously.
-The Moto Z2 Force came with 4GB of RAM and 64GB of storage in the US, and 6GB of RAM and 128GB of storage internationally.
-More wouldn’t be a surprise though, given the capacities of the Moto Z3 Play.
+The Moto Z3, despite being a flagship, only packs in the older Snapdragon 835 chipset that powered many of last year's Android flagships, such as the Samsung Galaxy S8.
+Given that older chipset, it's not too surprising that the Moto Z3 also will still come with the same 4GB of RAM found in the Moto Z2 Force, with the same true of the 64GB of storage.

 One aspect of the Moto Z3 lineup that’s not looking so favorable is the battery.
 The Moto Z3 Play kept its 3,000mAh battery, which may struggle to power its larger display.
-The Moto Z2 Force had a diminutive 2,730mAh battery, and if the Z3 Force doesn’t expand this, it will likely struggle with full-day battery life, too.
+The Moto Z3 also runs a 3,000mAh battery, which should struggle similarly with its large display.

-Just like the Moto Z3 Play, the Moto Z3 Force will almost surely run Android 8.1 Oreo out of the box, with timely updates to Android P highly probable.
+Just like the Moto Z3 Play, the Moto Z3 runs Android 8.1 Oreo out of the box, with timely updates to Android P highly probable.

-We’ll continue to update this page as we confirm details on the launch of the Moto Z3 lineup, so check back in regularly for the latest Moto Z3 specs and features.
+We’ll continue to update this page as we confirm all the details on the launch of the Moto Z3 lineup, so check back in regularly for the latest Moto Z3 specs and features.